Logitech Circle 2 Review

 I think this is the most unique feature I’ve seen in a while.

-But the cool thing about this is that once you buy the Premium package, you can customize the start and end times of the smart time-lapse.
+Another cool thing about this is that once you buy the Premium package, you can customize the start and end times of the smart time-lapse.
 Imagine you’re having a gathering at your house and you have your time-lapse running throughout the party.
 You could have a great memory reel by the end of the night.

 Motion Detection Zones and Smart Alerts

 Having motion detection zones and smart alerts will save your phone from getting alerts 24/7.
-It’s so useful, y’all because I don’t want a notification every time a squirrel crawls outside my windows.
+It’s so useful, because I don’t want a notification every time a squirrel crawls outside my windows.
 With this feature, I can select the areas in the room I’m most concerned about monitoring.

 The alerts are “smart” because I can adjust their sensitivity level and I can tell them which times I would like them to be activated.
 So if I know I’m going to be home for most of my Mondays, I can deactivate my alerts during that time.